oracle/python-oracledb/doc/src/api_manual/async_connection_pool.rst

     This read-write attribute specifies the size of the statement cache that will be used for connections obtained from the pool.
-Once a connection is created, that connection’s statement cache size can only be changed by setting the stmtcachesize attribute on the connection itself.
+Once a connection is created, that connection’s statement cache size can only be changed by setting the ``stmtcachesize`` attribute on the connection itself.

     See :ref:`Statement Caching <stmtcache>` for more information.

 .. attribute:: AsyncConnectionPool.thin

     This attribute returns a boolean which indicates the python-oracledb mode in which the pool was created.
-If the value of this attribute is True, it indicates that the pool was created in the python-oracledb Thin mode.
-If the value of this attribute is False, it indicates that the pool was created in the python-oracledb Thick mode.
+If the value of this attribute is *True*, it indicates that the pool was created in the python-oracledb Thin mode.
+If the value of this attribute is *False*, it indicates that the pool was created in the python-oracledb Thick mode.

 .. attribute:: AsyncConnectionPool.timeout

     This read-write attribute specifies the time (in seconds) after which idle connections will be terminated in order to maintain an optimum number of open connections.
-A value of 0 means that no idle connections are terminated.
+A value of *0* means that no idle connections are terminated.

 .. attribute:: AsyncConnectionPool.username